zirpins/iwibot-openwhisk/nodejs-keys/README.md

 - Carries a json object payload
 - Has a `sid` member with the session identifier
 - Has a `crypto_key` member with the symmetric key
-- Has a `crypto_iv` member with the crypto init vector
 - All values are hex strings

 ## Usage